lmb-embrapa/machado/docs/INSTALL.md

 ### Start you app and open the admin interface

+You have to run the following command to create django admin tables:

+    python manage.py migrate

+And the following command to create an admin user:

+    python manage.py createsuperuser

+Now, just run the DJango server to access the admin interface:

     python manage.py runserver

 The webapp admin interface will be available at http://localhost:8000/admin

-Use the following command to create an user:

-    python manage.py createsuperuser